slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.
 Instead of generalizing and saying «management is useless», it’s more correct to say «bad management is counterproductive».
 The only reason there’s so many awful managers is that people like you refuse to do the job.

-A manager should make himself 2 questions a day:
+A manager should make himself two questions a day:

 - What is important to accomplish?
 - Where was I uncomfortable the day before?